 The issue of hijab quickly made headlines across India and became a matter of political dispute between parties.

 For the BJP-ruled government of Karnataka, some “boys and girls have started behaving according to their religion, which hurts the equality and unity” of educational institutions.

 But for Siddaramaiah, opposition leader in Karnataka, the Indian constitution allows for practicing any religion and banning hijab-wearing students from entering schools is a “violation of fundamental rights”.
 Karnataka legislator Kaneez Fatima wears the hijab in the Assembly and suggests students change the color to match a dress code but said they could not leave the hijab out entirely.

 Karnataka Home Minister Araga Jnanendra said on February 3 that “no student should wear either hijab or saffron shawl in the school premises, they should follow the rules set by school management committees”.

-As such, the government banned clothes which “disturb equality, integrity and public order” on February 5.
-State education students have to abide to the uniform as stipulated by the government and students in private institutions needs to follow the dress code decided by the management of the school.
+As such, the government banned clothes that “disturb equality, integrity and public order” on February 5.
+State education students have to abide by the uniform as stipulated by the government and students in private institutions need to follow the dress code decided by the management of the school.